The Endocannabinoid System

 GPR-55 (Orphan G-protein coupled receptor 55)

 Another receptor, the ultimate function of which is not entirely clear, but the existence of which has been known for decades, is the GPR-55 receptor.
 It is found throughout all tissues, and it appears to have a role in mediating “soreness”, or pain caused by the activation of immune cells.
-Aches and pains associated by a workout or a moderate cold/flu are not actually caused by these things.
+Aches and pains associated with a workout or a moderate cold/flu are not actually caused by these things.

-Rather, the immune response to muscle damage or an infection like the flu causes the release of compounds which activate pain receptors on sensory nerves.
+Rather, the immune response to muscle damage or an infection like the flu causes the release of compounds that activate pain receptors on sensory nerves.
 It is thought that GPR-55 is one of these receptors, and cannabinoids regulate pain by competing with the painful immune chemicals for a spot activating a GPR-55 receptor.

 In addition to CB1, CB2, and GPR-55, other kinds of receptors respond to and interact with endocannabinoids and plant cannabinoids.
 The discovery of additional receptors that operate within the endocannabinoid system continuously expands our understanding of how the ECS works.

-Peroxisome Proliferator-activated receptors (PPARs) control the expression of genes depending on cell-type.
+Peroxisome Proliferator-activated receptors (PPARs) control the expression of genes depending on cell type.
 They are implicated in cancer growth and activation of immune cells.
-Endocannabinoids interact with PPARs to modulate the expression of certain genes based on the requirements ofthe cell’s environment.
+Endocannabinoids interact with PPARs to modulate the expression of certain genes based on the requirements of the cell’s environment.